nanoframework/nf-Community-Contributions/drivers/Shift-Register-74HC595/README.md

 - Master Reset is connected to VCC

-- GND is connected to round
+- GND is connected to ground

 ## Understanding the software